Complete your Census today!

 Share Census information with your friends and neighbors

-Did you know that children under 5 were among the most under-counted last census?
+Did you know that children under five under 5 were among the most under-counted last census?
 In the 2010 Census, nearly 1 million children were not counted, according to the U.S. Census Bureau.

 What is the timeline I can expect?